starkdmi/MediaToolSwift/Files/VIDEO.md

 ```

 ## Frame Rate adjustment
 Set custom video frame rate.
 Will not increase source video frame rate.
-Slo-mo supported but should preserver frame rate higher than 120 to display as Slo-mo on Apple devices.
+Slo-mo supported but should preserve frame rate higher than 120 to display as Slo-mo on Apple devices.

 __Usage__
 ```Swift